 SkillForce Ambassador Vassos Alexander also ran the London Marathon and achieved an inspirational time of 2hrs 59min.
 Vassos is also champion of our SkillForce Young Runners programme, which is working with schools and communities to help children enjoy running and improve their wellbeing.

-If you are feeling inspired by Team SkillForce’s achievements and want to run the 2017 Marathon or participate in any other event for SkillForce, then get in touch.
+If you are feeling inspired by Team SkillForce’s achievements and want to run the 2017 Marathon or participate in any other event for SkillForce, then get in touch with slot online.